aditya-142/code-documentation/README.md

-# Code Product Documentation Generator
+# *Theme 3: Code Documentation Generation with Gen AI Agent*

-This tool helps in the generation of comprehensive documentation for Python projects from a local directory or a GitHub repository.
+This tool helps in the generation of comprehensive documentation for projects from a local directory or a GitHub repository.
 The application analyzes Python code, extracts key information (such as module docstrings, functions, and classes) & then generates detailed markdown documentation for it.

 It also evaluates the quality of the generated documentation by comparing it to a reference document.